emilianavt/VSeeFaceManual/README.md

 Should the tracking still not work, one possible workaround is to capture the actual webcam using OBS and then re-export it as a camera using OBS-VirtualCam.

-If tracking randomly stops and you are using Streamlabs OBS, you could see if it works properly with regular OBS.
+If tracking randomly stops and you are using Streamlabs, you could see if it works properly with regular OBS.
 Another issue could be that Windows is putting the webcam's USB port to sleep.
 You can disable this behaviour as follow:

 1. Open the Windows `Control Panel`
 2. Press Ctrl+F, search for `Device Manager` and open it